Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>

-2. Click **Generate** to begin generating a new public/private key pair, and follow the instructions to move the mouse to generate randomness.
+2. Click **Generate** to begin generating a new public/private key pair, and follow the instructions to move the mouse to generate randomness

     ![](images/media/image37.png)

-3. Click **Save public key** to save the generated Public Key to a file.
+3. Click **Save public key** to save the generated Public Key to a file

     ![](images/media/image38.png)

-4. In the **Save public key as:** dialog, choose a folder location to save the Public Key file, then name the file **PublicKey.txt** and click **Save**.
+4. In the **Save public key as:** dialog, choose a folder location to save the Public Key file, then name the file **PublicKey.txt** and click **Save**

     ![](images/media/image39.png)

-5. Click **Save private key** to save the generated Private Key to a file.
+5. Click **Save private key** to save the generated Private Key to a file
     ![](images/media/image40.png)

 6. When prompted "*Are you sure you want to save this key without a passphrase to protect it?",* click **Yes**.
 Normally, you would set a passphrase for better security of the Private Key, but for this Lab you can skip that.

     ![](images/media/image41.png)

-7. On the **Save private key as:** dialog, choose the same folder used earlier, then name the Private Key file **PrivateKey.ppk** and click **Save**.
+7. On the **Save private key as:** dialog, choose the same folder used earlier, then name the Private Key file **PrivateKey.ppk** and click **Save**

     ![](images/media/image42.png)

 8. You can now close PuTTY Key Generator, but remember where the Key files have been saves.
 They will need needed in a future step.

 ### Task 2: Deploy Azure Blockchain Workbench

-1. Login to the Azure Portal at <http://portal.azure.com> using the credentials for your Azure Subscription that you will be using to deploy the resources created within this lab.
+1. Login to the Azure Portal at <http://portal.azure.com> using the credentials for your Azure Subscription that you will be using to deploy the resources created within this lab

 2. Click on the **Directory and Subscription filter** button in the top menu of the Azure Portal, and ensure that the Azure Active Directory for your Azure Subscription is selected.
 When previously configuring the **Northwind Traders Directory**, it will currently be selected, so you will need to click on the appropriate Directory for your Azure Subscription to change Directories and be able to continue with the lab.
     ![](images/media/image43.png)

-3. Now that you made sure to select the Directory for your Azure Subscription, click **+Create a resource** to begin provisioning a new resource.
+3. Now that you made sure to select the Directory for your Azure Subscription, click **+Create a resource** to begin provisioning a new resource

     ![](images/media/image44.png)

-4. In the **Marketplace Search** box type **Azure Blockchain Workbench**, then press **Enter**.
+4. In the **Marketplace Search** box type **Azure Blockchain Workbench**, then press **Enter**

     ![](images/media/image45.png)

-5. In the search results, click on **Azure Blockchain Workbench**.
+5. In the search results, click on **Azure Blockchain Workbench**

     ![](images/media/image46.png)

 6. Click **Create**

     ![](images/media/image47.png)

-7. On the **Basic** step of the **Create Azure Blockchain Workbench** blade, enter the following values, and click **OK**.
+7. On the **Basic** step of the **Create Azure Blockchain Workbench** blade, enter the following values, and click **OK**:

     a.
 Resource prefix: *Choose a prefix to use as the base for naming resources.
 Tip: Using the first letter of your first name, and the first 3 letters of your last name (ex: jdoe) is an easy way to make this unique.*